Aspects of Cubical Higher Category Theory: Introduction

-\item In the sections \ref{cub-funct} and \ref{cub-trans} we extend globular weak $\infty$-functors and globular weak natural $\infty$-transformations to the cubical setting.
+\item In the sections \ref{cub-funct} and \ref{cub-trans} we extend globular weak $\infty$-functors and globular weak $\infty$-natural transformations to the cubical setting.
 In particular we shall see that the monad of cubical weak $\infty$-functors act on the category $\Cu\E\times\Cu\E$ and the monad of cubical weak natural $\infty$-transformations act on the category $\Cu\E\times\Cu\E\times\Cu\E\times\Cu\E$.
-In these last sections some interesting internal $2$-cubes appears in $\CC$ which actually are all easy cubical strict $2$-categories. \end{itemize}
+In these last sections some interesting internal $2$-cubes appears in $\CC$ which actually are all classical cubical strict $2$-categories.
+We finish our article by sketching an expected cocubical object of monads which leads to an operadic approach of the cubical weak $\infty$-category of cubical weak $\infty$-categories. \end{itemize}